qmk/qmk.fm_old/_posts/2019-04-11-port-direct-pins-from-split-common-matrix-to-matrix-c.md

 pr: 5091
 ---

-Adds support for Direct Pin connection keyboards (eg, no matrix, no diodes, just connected to the controller)
+Adds support for Direct Pin connection keyboards (e.g. no matrix, no diodes, just connected to the controller).